JTinkers/HttpDo/README.md

-**Hint:** It's highly advised to declare handler as a public property accessible from outside the scope.
+**Hint:** It's highly advised to declare handler as a public property accessible from outside of the scope.

 <hr>

 **Step 3 - Hook Methods**

-To hook a method to a route, simply add one of two attributes above it - `[HttpGet]` or `[HttpPost]`.
+To hook method to a route, simply add one of attributes - `[HttpGet]` or `[HttpPost]`.

-The first parameter of the attribute is essential, because it defines under which URL the method will be available.
+The first parameter of the attribute is essential - it defines under which URL the method will be available.

-Here's an example of hooking:
+Here's an example of hooking method to a route:

 ```csharp
 [HttpGet("print")]